tekperfect/devops-docs/docs/courses/03-Version_Control/lessons/git.md

 Now, if you switch back to the master branch and make some more commits, your new branch won't see any of those changes until you merge those changes onto your new branch.

-Step 6: Create a new repository on GitHub
+6. Create a new repository on GitHub

 If you only want to keep track of your code locally, you don't need to use GitHub.
 But if you want to work with a team, you can use GitHub to collaboratively modify the project's code.